MANGGARAI TIMUR

 WHAT TO SEE IN MANGGARAI TIMUR?

 Poco Ndeki is the same word for nature.
-About 10 kilometers before Borong (coming from Aimere) turn left and right again at the t-juncction.
-Trails are not so clear however.
+About 10 kilometers before Borong (coming from Aimere) turn left and right again at the t-junction.
+However, trails are not so clear.
 A few kilometres beyond Borong you will find Cepi Watu a beach where huge stones cover the coastline.
 Like elsewhere on Flores, nobody there outside the weekends.

 From Borong the road goes inland further norther as in the south are huge mountains.
 Lake Ranamese is a nice place to stop on the way to Ruteng.
 It is easy accessible (fee is a steep Rp 100.000) and only a short stroll downstairs you will meet the green and fresh lake full of natural life.
 There is also a waterfall reached via another path.
 Only a few hundred meters further on they have built an ugly wall (with graffity) to keep you away from the nice views down there.